scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/X
 ```

-If this call returns a 404 or hangs, your node probably isn't finished bootstrapping.

 Note that we make this request to `127.0.0.1:9650/ext/bc/X`.
 The `bc/X` portion signifies that the request is being sent to the blockchain whose ID (or alias) is `X` (ie the X-Chain.)